Kong/docs.konghq.com/app/enterprise/2.1.x/developer-portal/configuration/authentication/sessions.md

 title: Sessions in the Dev Portal
 ---

 ⚠️**Important:** Portal Session Configuration does not apply when using [OpenID Connect](/hub/kong-inc/openid-connect) for Dev Portal authentication.
 The following information assumes that the Dev Portal is configured with `portal_auth` other than `openid-connect`; for example, `key-auth` or `basic-auth`.

 ## How does the Sessions Plugin work in the Dev Portal?

-When a user logs in to the Dev Portal with their credentials, the Sessions plugin creates a session cookie.
+When a user logs in to the Dev Portal with their credentials, the Sessions Plugin will create a session cookie.
 The cookie is used for all subsequent requests and is valid to authenticate the user.
-The session has a limited duration and renews at a configurable interval, which helps prevent an attacker from obtaining and using a stale cookie after a session has ended.
+The session has a limited duration and renews at a configurable interval, which helps prevent an attacker from obtaining and using a stale cookie after the session has ended.

-The Session configuration is secure by default, which might [require alteration](#session-security) if using HTTP or different domains for [portal_api_url](/enterprise/{{page.kong_version}}/developer-portal/networking/#portal_api_url) and [portal_gui_host](/enterprise/{{page.kong_version}}/developer-portal/networking/#portal_gui_host).
-Even if an attacker were to obtain a stale cookie, it would not benefit them because the cookie is encrypted.
-The encrypted session data can be stored either in Kong or the cookie itself.
+The Session configuration is secure by default, which may [require alteration](#session-security) if using HTTP or different domains for [portal_api_url](/enterprise/{{page.kong_version}}/developer-portal/networking/#portal_api_url) and [portal_gui_host](/enterprise/{{page.kong_version}}/developer-portal/networking/#portal_gui_host).
+Even if an attacker were to obtain a stale cookie, it would not benefit them since the cookie is encrypted.
+The encrypted session data may be stored either in Kong or the cookie itself.

 ## Configuration to Use the Sessions Plugin with the Dev Portal {#portal-session-conf}